 You and your teen can get involved with choosing their first credit card.
 To make it easier, you may want to understand your teen’s financial literacy and introduce them to the basics of credit, like what an interest rate is, how to use a credit limit, the importance of making payments on time, and what it means to build good credit.
 Once you start researching cards, make a list of features important to you both, and consider the following when deciding on the best credit card:

-- Credit card fees: Most credit cards for teens come with no annual fee, but if your teen plans to travel, you’ll need to know if an issuer charges a foreign transaction fee for purchases made abroad.
+Some credit cards for teens may come with no annual fee, but if your teen plans to travel, you’ll need to know if an issuer charges a foreign transaction fee for purchases made abroad.

-- Credit card rewards: Many credit cards offer cash back or other rewards for each eligible purchase.
+Many credit cards offer cash back or another type of reward for each eligible purchase.

 There are a lot of factors to consider when choosing a credit card for your teen.
 It’s essential to explore your options and communicate with your teenager about responsible credit use.
-With the right card and a little guidance, your teen can use a credit card to strengthen their financial future.
+With the right card and a little guidance on money management, your teen can use a credit card to strengthen their financial future.

 Was this article helpful?